nybbles/obsidian-pocket/README.md

 "Sync Pocket items" to actually download and store your Pocket list locally within Obsidian.

+You can also sync your Pocket items using an Obsidian command: "Sync Pocket list".

 ### Opening and using the Pocket list

 Once the Pocket list is downloaded and stored, open the command palette and